Instagram Tips & Strategies

 Reason 1: You're Not the Owner of the Ad Account

-Reason 3: There’s Still an Outstanding Balance
+Reason 3: Outstanding Balance

 Reason 4: It's Your Business Manager's Original Ad Account

-Wait, So Should I Be Deactivating It Instead?
+Should I Deactivate Instead?

 Final Thoughts